Columbus Dangerous Drugs Attorney

 What to Do After an Injury or Illness From a Dangerous Product

-A successful lawsuit could result in payment for you or a loved one’s related medical expenses, lost wages, and pain and suffering.
+A successful dangerous drugs lawsuit could result in payment for you or a loved one’s related medical expenses, lost wages, and pain and suffering.
 The courts may also award punitive damages to punish the item’s manufacturer.
 You have two years from the date you discover your damages to bring a claim in Ohio.
 Acting immediately will ensure the best chance of receiving compensation for your claim.

 Dangerous drugs and medical devices can compromise a patient’s ability to heal or survive.
 A defective product could cause painful and expensive medical complications or the wrongful death of a loved one.
 If you believe you might have grounds for a case, contact us right away.
 Our Columbus personal injury lawyers can go over your rights and options during a free case review in Columbus.